 Responsible Handling Practices

-One fundamental rule is to always treat every firearm as if it is loaded.
-This mindset encourages responsible handling practices and minimizes the risk of accidental discharges.
+The most basic rule is to treat every firearm as if it is loaded.
+This habit encourages safe handling and reduces the risk of accidental discharges.
+Shooters should also be familiar with how their specific firearm operates and how to maintain it before heading to the range or field.

 Outdoor Shooting Safety